 The Office of Student Affairs is a very valuable resource for students.
 The Director of Student Affairs is responsible for student co-curricular activities, the Associated Student Government, clubs, student discipline, administration of the District's free speech policy, Student Union usage, and commencement.
 Students and members of the community can access and post on the Office e-classified ads.
 The Office of Student Affairs also administers the Gene Jackson Emergency Loan Program and the Textbook Purchase Loan Program for qualified students.
 All vendors desiring access to the college community must have approval from this office.
-This office also handles student-initiated grievances and offers food bank services.
+This office also handles grievances and manages the Anita and Stan Maag Food and Nutrition Center, SEAL Center, and Student Hub.